rustyscreeps/screeps-game-api/cargo-screeps/README.md

 ## `[upload]`

+Options for the `upload` deploy mode.

-This configures options specific to the `cargo screeps upload` deploy mode.
+This section is required to use `cargo screeps upload`.

 - `username`: your Screeps username or email
-- `password`: your Screeps password.
+- `password`: your Screeps password

   For private servers set a password using [screepsmod-auth].
 - `branch`: the branch on the server to upload files to
 - `ptr`: if true, upload to the "ptr" realm
-- `hostname`: the hostname to upload to.
-For example, `screeps.com` or `localhost` or `server1.screepsplu.us`
+- `hostname`: the hostname to upload to

+  For example, this could be `screeps.com`, `localhost` or `server1.screepsplu.us`.
-- `ssl`: whether to connect to the server using ssl.
-Should be false for private servers
+- `ssl`: whether to connect to the server using ssl

+  This should generally be true for the main server and false for private servers.
-- `port`: port to connect to server with.
-Should generally be `21025` for private servers
+- `port`: port to connect to server with

+  This should generally be set to `21025` for private servers.

 ## `[copy]`

+Options for the `copy` deploy mode.

-This configures options specific to the `cargo screeps copy` deploy mode.
+This section is required to use `cargo screeps copy`.

-- `destination`: the directory to copy files into. can be relative to `screeps.toml` or absolute
+- `destination`: the directory to copy files into

+  If this path is not absolute, it is interpreted as relative to `screeps.toml`
-- `branch`: the "branch" to copy into.
-This is a subdirectory of `destination` which the js/wasm files will be copied into.
+- `branch`: the "branch" to copy into

+  This is the subdirectory of `destination` which the js/wasm files will be copied into.
-- `prune`: if true, any files in the destination directory which were not just copied will be deleted after copying.
+- `prune`: if true, extra files found in the destination/branch directory will be deleted

 ## `[build]`

 This configures general build options.

 - `output_js_file`: the javascript file to export bindings and bootstrapping as (default `"main.js"`)
 - `output_wasm_file`: the WASM file to rename compile WASM to (default `"compiled.wasm"`)

 # Updating `cargo screeps`